ContentMine/workshop-resources/software-tutorials/getpapers/getpapers-tutorial.md

 * Use ```-x``` for fulltext results, because XML-files provide better mining results in later stages of the tool chain.
 * Unless you use ```-a```, only Open Access papers will be returned.
 * Each API has a different query language, please refer to the documentation ([EUPMC](getpapers-eupmc-queries.md), [ArXiv](getpapers-arxiv-queries.md), [IEEE](getpapers-ieee-queries.md))

+## Next Steps

+* Continue to [quickscrape](../quickscrape-tutorial.md) for an introduction to scraping.
+* Continue to [norma](../norma-tutorial.md) for the next step of the ContentMine pipeline.
+* Continue to [ctree](../ctree-introduction.md) for an introduction of the main datastructure.